trychlos/pwix-ui-layout/README.md

      - a `md` medium display, until 800px, which covers still 16%
      - a `st` standard display, until 1024px, which covers (only) 10%
      - a `lg` large display, until 1920px, which covers remaining 14%
-     - categorizing larger display as `xl` extra large.
+     - categorizing larger display as extra large `xl`.

 This eventually leads to following importable constants: